 Manufacturing requires the right balance of many factors.
 One of the most important is inventory management—the materials and components needed for the manufacturing process.
 The more efficiently a company handles its material requirements, the more profit it will find.
 And material requirements planning or MRP helps manufacturing businesses and other organizations do that.

-What Is Material Requirements Planning?
+What Is Material Requirements Planning (MRP)?

 MRP is critical for manufacturing businesses.
 Material requirements planning helps manufacturers keep low production inventory levels because they’re controlling the manufacturing, purchasing and delivery activities.
 Before the advent of computers, production planning was all done by hand, using calculations for reorder quantity and reorder point.

-Using an MRP system keeps the raw materials and components for your product available when you need them, while minimizing inventory levels.
+Using an MRP system keeps the raw materials and components for your product available when you need them while minimizing inventory levels.
 This reduces costs associated with stocking materials and ensures your company always has what they need on hand.

 Material requirements planning also helps with managing inventory more efficiently while reducing customer lead times.
-All this, of course, leads to an improvement of your production process.
+All this, of course, leads to an improvement in your production process.
 These factors all contribute to increased profits and customer satisfaction.
 However, that doesn’t mean using an MRP system is all rosy.

 You need good data to get good results.
 Without good data, you’re going to miscalculate—and that can have devastating impacts on the business.
 Plus, using computer-based platforms that run MRP systems can be expensive to implement.